Short answer: Main characters don’t have to be likeable. But they do need to be interesting.

 The key to empathy, then, does not lie in manners or good behaviour.
 Nor does it lie, as is often claimed, in the understanding of motive.
 It’s certainly true that if we know why characters do what they do, we will love them more.
 However, that’s a symptom of empathy, not its root cause.
 It lies in its ability to access and bond with our unconscious.

 Robert McKee makes a distinction between empathy and sympathy, though I don’t personally find this distinction useful when it comes to creating a fictional character.
 However, he reassuringly agrees with John Yorke’s idea that the audience must bond with the audience on a deeper level:

 The protagonist must be empathetic; he may or may not be sympathetic.

 Sympathetic means likeable. … We’d want them as friends, family members, or lovers.
 They have an innate likeability and evoke sympathy.
 Empathy, however, is a more profound response.

 The unconscious logic of the audience runs like this: This character is like me.
 Therefore, I want him to have whatever it is he wants, because if I were he in those circumstances, I’d want the same thing for myself.”
 Hollywood has many synonymic expressions for this connection: “somebody to get behind,” “someone to root for,” All describe the empathetic connection that the audience strikes between itself and the protagonist.
-And audience may, if so moved, empathize with every character in your film, but it must empathize with your protagonist.
+And audience may, if so moved, empathise with every character in your film, but it must empathise with your protagonist.
 If not, the audience/story bond is broken.Story

 Nikolajeva also writes, “…children’s writers most often wish, probably for didactic purposes, to offer their readers a psychologically acceptable identification object.”